jgdavey/tslime.vim/README.md

 These are disabled by default, meaning you will have the ability to choose from every session/window/pane combination.

+You can also configure tslime.vim to automatically append newlines to the text that will be sent to tmux:

+    let g:tslime_ensure_trailing_newlines = 1

+This is handy when you want to evaluate part of a line as a line of its own, or when the REPL you are sending text two requires expressions to be followed by a defined number of new lines (eg. Python):

+    augroup ft_python
+        au!

+        let b:tslime_ensure_trailing_newlines = 2
+    augroup END

 Setting Keybindings
 -------------------